Back ] Home ] Up ] Next ]

 The second and third photographs to the left apparently show Ellen Livingstone in other offices.
 All three photographs were apparently sent to Ms. Livingstone in Medora, ND, in March 1911.

 The middle photograph shows the interior of the office of a Billings County, ND, judge.
 Behind the woman is a vault.
-Along the top of the vault the words "County Judge" are visible.
+Along the top of the vault are the words "County Judge."
 On the front of the vault is the word "Billings," which is the name of a county in ND.
 The vault was made by the Victor Safe & Lock Co., and an 1887 patent date is visible on the inside of the right door.
 There is an Oliver typewriter in front of the window.

 The bottom photo shows the interior of another office in North Dakota.
 In front of the man is a Burroughs Adding Machine, an item that became popular in offices around 1906, although it was on the market earlier.
 Behind the woman is a typewriter, which appears to be an L.C.
 Smith & Bros.
 Model 1 or 2; those models were marketed between 1904 and 1911.
 Attached to the top of the roll-top desk is a Planetary Pencil Pointer, a type of pencil sharpener that was marketed between 1896 and 1915.